Your first six weeks

 - Plan - success at uni is all about being organised and keeping on top of things but it doesn't come naturally to everyone.
 StudyWISE is a great online resource designed to help you manage your studies.

-- Check out if Peer Assisted Learning (PAL) or Peer Assisted Study Sessions (PASS) are available for your units in Arts, Business and Economics and Human Sciences.
+- Check out if Peer Assisted Learning (PAL) or Peer Assisted Study Sessions (PASS) are available for your units.

 - Consider opportunities available during your degree - learning's important but it's also about the experiences you get at Macquarie.

-- Explore the campus - have you visited the Sport and Aquatic Centre, the Musuems and the Learning Circle?
+- Explore the campus - have you visited the Sport and Aquatic Centre, the Museums and the Learning Circle.

 Its normal to start feeling the pressure this week - assessments are due, readings are getting longer and you could be thinking about your options.

-- Remember, the census date is 25 August so you still have time to decide on whether you'd like to withdraw - contact Campus Wellbeing for advice and support or speak to an academic adviser in your faculty.
+- Remember, the census date is 21 March so you still have time to decide on whether you'd like to withdraw - contact Student Wellbeing for advice and support or speak to an academic adviser in your faculty.

 - Learning Skills and the Numeracy Centre have great online resources and free drop-in services, where you can ask questions about your assignments.